 The University Libraries have so much available to students that it may seem a bit overwhelming, and you might not even know where to start to explore or access materials.

-Fortunately, we have a roadmap that can walk you through the basic steps.
+Fortunately, we have a roadmap to guide you through the basic steps.

-- First, go to libraries.psu.edu and use the Catalog or LionSearch to look for what you need.
+- First, go to the Libraries website and use the Find box or select the Catalog to search.

-- For online resources, you will be able to open the material directly online from the item listing.
-For other types of materials, you will need to have them shipped.
+- For online resources, you will be able to open the material directly from the item listing.
+Other types of materials will need to be shipped.
+We can ship to all North America addresses except P.O. boxes.

-- To have items shipped to you, click the “I Want It” button and indicate how long you will need the materials.
-Books will be sent via UPS or US Mail to the address in your ILLiad profile.
-A return mailing label will be included.
+- To have items shipped to you, click the “I Want It” button and indicate the date for which you will no longer want us to look for the materials.
+We normally get materials to you quickly, but that date is the date we would stop trying to obtain the materials.
+Books will be sent via UPS or U.S. Mail to the address in your ILLiad profile.
+A return mailing label will be included, and return shipping is covered for you.
 If you will be near a Penn State location, you can also return books to any Penn State University Libraries campus or branch library circulation desk.
 Important: double-check to make sure the shipping address on file for you is correct.
-If it isn’t, this video provides a helpful guide to updating your mailing address.

 The time limits for borrowed items vary depending on the types of materials and whether you are a student, staff/faculty member, or alumni.
-Review time limits here.
+Review time limits.

 It’s important to keep track of when library materials are due to be returned and to make sure you return items on or before the due date.
 Otherwise, you risk incurring library fines, which can add up quickly.